Mr Mohamed Mahmoud

 Mechanical and Manufacturing Engineering

-Mohamed Mahmoud is a Ph.D. candidate in Mechanical Engineering at the University of New South Wales (UNSW).
-He holds an M.Sc. in Mechanical Engineering from the Polytechnic University of Turin, Italy.
-His research focuses on indoor air quality, ventilation design, and airborne infection risk modeling in built environments.
-Mohamed specializes in the use of Computational Fluid Dynamics (CFD) to simulate aerosol and CO₂ transport in indoor spaces, with a particular interest in classrooms, aged care facilities, and healthcare settings.
-His work includes advanced modeling of respiratory aerosol emissions as multiphase flows generated by human activities such as coughing, sneezing, and breathing.
+Mohamed Mahmoud is a Research Associate in the School of Mechanical and Manufacturing Engineering at the University of New South Wales and a member of the Flow Noise Group.
+His research focuses on indoor air quality, ventilation design, and airborne infection risk modelling in built environments.
+Mohamed specialises in the use of Computational Fluid Dynamics (CFD) to simulate aerosol and CO₂ transport in indoor spaces, with a particular interest in classrooms, aged care facilities, and healthcare settings.
+His work includes advanced modelling of respiratory aerosol emissions as multiphase flows generated by human activities such as coughing, sneezing, and breathing.

 Location